WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_8.md

 He will yet fill your mouth with laughter, and your lips with shouting.

 ###### 22
-Those who hate you will be clothed with shame, and the tent of the wicked will be no more." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Those who hate you will be clothed with shame, and the tent of the wicked will be no more."

 ***